svpernova09/homestead-docs/12.x/daily-usage.md

 ### Configuring Minio

-Minio is an open source object storage server with an Amazon S3 compatible API.
+[Minio](https://github.com/minio/minio) is an open source object storage server with an Amazon S3 compatible API.
 To install Minio, update your `Homestead.yaml` file with the following configuration option in the [features](#installing-optional-features) section:

 ```yaml
 minio: true
 ```

 By default, Minio is available on port 9600.
-You may access the Minio control panel by visiting `http://localhost:9600/`.
+You may access the Minio control panel by visiting `http://localhost:9600`.
 The default access key is `homestead`, while the default secret key is `secretkey`.
 When accessing Minio, you should always use region `us-east-1`.

-In order to use Minio you will need to adjust the S3 disk configuration in your `config/filesystems.php` configuration file.
-You will need to add the `use_path_style_endpoint` option to the disk configuration, as well as change the `url` key to `endpoint`:
+In order to use Minio, you will need to adjust the S3 disk configuration in your application's `config/filesystems.php` configuration file.
+You will need to add the `use_path_style_endpoint` option to the disk configuration as well as change the `url` key to `endpoint`:

 ```yaml
     's3' => [